A self-governing, pro-active tech hub that stands apart from other jurisdictions providing cutting edge infrastructure for online business support.

 SES, the world leading satellite operator, operates currently a network of over 30 teleports including those of its subsidiaries, O3b Networks and MX1, and other partner teleports.
-SES, will expand SES’s satellite operations by building a new teleport on the Isle of Man that will have several earth stations.The teleport – which is expected to enter into service 2017 — will be a state-of-the-art facility providing satellite telemetry, tracking and commanding (TT&C) facilities and capacity management, together with a wide range of teleport services such as uplink, downlink and contribution services for broadcasters and data centres.
+SES, will expand SES’s satellite operations by building a new teleport on the Isle of Man that will have several earth stations.The teleport – which is expected to enter into service in late 2017 — will be a state-of-the-art facility providing satellite telemetry, tracking and commanding (TT&C) facilities and capacity management, together with a wide range of teleport services such as uplink, downlink and contribution services for broadcasters and data centres.

-Off-island fiber connectivity:
+Off-island fibre connectivity:

 Carrier class connectivity to and from the Island is provided via five discrete fibre optic cables which allow the creation of high bandwidth fibre optic rings connecting the Island with the North of England and Ireland.
 These links can employ ‘self-healing’ SDH loop technology which guarantees that if a fault occurs at any part of the link, voice and data traffic is seamlessly re-routed in the other direction.
 Similar resilient ring technology is also used on the Island’s delivery networks.

-On-island fiber connectivity:
+On-island fibre connectivity:

 The Island also has a sophisticated data hosting infrastructure served by five state of the art Tier3 data-hosting centres owned and operated by Manx Telecom, Wi-Manx, Domicilium, Continent 8 and Netcetera.

 The Isle of Man is totally self-sufficient for its power needs.
 In fact, with four power stations the Island currently supplies enough power to sell their surplus to the UK.
 Hence the island has achieved entire energy autarky while being able to import power from the UK if needed.
 The Island is also committed to power diversity, renewable energy and reaching the Kyoto and Rio targets for CO emissions.